 Donate the leftovers.

 Depending on your group, you might have some supplies leftover when the swap ends.
 (There’s always going to be that one sad ball of yarn that no one wants.)
 There are plenty of places that could use these supplies.
 Maybe it’s a local community center that hosts craft classes, or perhaps it’s your kid’s school in desperate need of art supplies.
-We have a whole list of possible recipients here.
 Find those supplies a good home!